When The Pot Calls The Kettle…

 For one thing my references to the allegations in his past are intended to highlight that, of all people, Jerry Dyer should be willing to withhold judgment during his press conferences about those who have been accused of crimes.
 Of all people, Jerry Dyer should be in a position to know what it feels like to be accused and assumed guilty, because to this day there are people who assume his guilt.

 And, yes, I admit that I find it plausible to believe Dyer actually did what he was alleged to have done.
+(Update 2015: As with so many stories that cast a negative light on Dyer, this one has disappeared from the Internet.)
 Do I know that Dyer is guilty of statutory rape?
 Nope.
 Not at all.
 Never claimed I did.
 Never claimed to have any evidence of it.
 I only know that — especially because of attitudes like those expressed by Jerry Dyer which I have criticized — police officers get a free pass that ordinary citizens do not get.
 So just as Mr. Essman has no problem believing, even after a jury who viewed all the evidence presented to them acquitted him, that O. J. Simpson murdered people, so, too, do I believe it’s possible that Jerry Dyer may have done what he’s alleged to have done, even though he was not convicted of such a crime.

 And let’s be clearer about that: It is my opinion that it is possible that the allegations against Dyer are true; I do not know that they are true.
 And I do not know enough to even say if I believe that they are true.
 This is why I have never once stated that they are true.